gitdalisar/mod-Faction-Free/README.md

 4. Add the Patch-F.MPQ
    - **NOTE**: If you already have a Patch-F.MPQ file in use, simply change the "F" to an unused letter
 5. Log into your Database and run the attached .SQL file
+   - Make sure that once you log in you are on the acore_world database by running _use acore_world;_

+## Contact Info
+Feel free to use this as much as you would like for your own projects.
+If you would like to ask any questions, you can find me on the AzerothCore Discord @Dalisar/
+Happy Hunting and Safe Travels!